Set up Jenkins and Nginx reverse proxy in Docker containers

 Restart Nginx Service

-For most user cases, it is NOT recommended to have Jenkins directly exposed on the public internet.
-Since Jenkins has been found to have a list of security vulnerabilities in the history.
+For most use cases, it is NOT recommended to expose Jenkins directly to the public internet.
+Jenkins has a history of security vulnerabilities, and while the developers patch them swiftly, there is always a window of opportunity for malicious actors to exploit zero-day vulnerabilities2.

-In my project's setup, my Jenkins web page is hosted behind the WireGuard VPN, you can read my post Make Jenkins Accessible Only through WireGuard VPN to know more about it.
+In my setup, Jenkins is accessible only through a WireGuard VPN.
+You can read my post Make Jenkins Accessible Only through WireGuard VPN to learn how to implement this.

-A zero-day (also known as a 0-day) is a vulnerability or security hole in a computer system unknown to its owners, developers or anyone capable of mitigating it.
+A zero-day (or 0-day) is a vulnerability in a computer system that is unknown to its owners or developers, making it difficult to mitigate before an attack occurs.